learn-co-students/110920-checkpoint-confidence-intervals/README.md

 ### 2. Confidence Intervals

-One night, a waiter gets 15 checks with a mean of \\$19 and a standard deviation of $3
+One night, a waiter gets 15 checks with a mean of 19 dollars and standard deviation of 3 dollars

 #### 2a) Calculate the 95% confidence interval around the mean for this waitor's checks